I’ve been on Fiverr for a few months and recently I stopped receiving gig requests. What happened?

 Are you promoting your gigs?

 Fiverr allows you to promote gigs directly on the platform.
-This costs more, but isn’t your only option.
+This costs more but isn’t your only option.
 Pinterest can be a great referral source for your gigs.
 Let’s say design logos.
 You can post some of your work to Pinterest and link to your gigs or landing page that sends people to your gig.

 What are you doing differently?

 Sometimes the answer is nothing.
 However, small or even subtle changes can impact how many people see your gigs.
 Let’s say when you first started on Fiverr you answered questions about your gigs in 2 hours.
-Now you respond with in a day.
+Now you respond within a day.
 Guess what?
 This can have an impact on how responsive you are on the Fiverr platform.
 Fiverr wants you to be active and responsive.
 Small changes can have big impacts.

 How does your pricing look?

-Give though to copycats
+Give thought to copycats